IntersectMBO/governance-scripts/SECURITY.md

 ## Contact Information

-To report a security vulnerability, please use [GitHub form]((add project github form for your project)).
+To report a security vulnerability, please use {SOMETHING}.
 Should you experience any issues reporting via GitHub or have other questions, please contact [security@intersectmbo.org](mailto:security@intersectmbo.org).